javipalanca/spade_githubio/spade-astro/PYTHON_SCRIPTS.md

 - `remove` - Remove a news item
 - `edit` - Edit an existing news item
 - `validate` - Validate the news file structure
+- `images` - List available images in landing-assets
+- `upload` - Upload a new image for news items
 - `help` - Show help message
 - `exit` - Exit the manager